Tree Nut Allergy Diet

 Nu-Nuts artificial nuts

-Nut butters (for example, cashew butter or almond butter)
+Nut butters (for example, cashew or almond butter)

 Nutella (a hazelnut spread)